barcovanrhijn/barcovanrhijn.github.io/_posts/2020-08-20-Vanilla-PHP.md

 ## Wrap up

-In 3 Weeks I coded up my Vanilla PHP and produced a minimum viable product as part of an attempt to partner up with Senior PHP developer.
+In 3 Weeks I coded up my Vanilla PHP and produced a minimum viable product as part of an attempt to partner up with this PHP developer.

 I had started with a blank canvas and PHP documentation and 5min worth of Sage advice on how we'd structure the app.

-All in all the project could be refined a lot but I'm [pretty pleased with the outcome](https://github.com/barcovanrhijn/sitebuilder) given how short the development time-frame was.
+All in all the project could be refined a lot, but I'm [pretty pleased with the outcome](https://github.com/barcovanrhijn/sitebuilder) given how short the development time-frame was.